 The European Investment Bank (EIB) has granted a 20 million-euro loan to Nightingale Health, boosting the Finnish biotech company’s research and development efforts.

 The Helsinki-based business will use the loan to increase its efforts in developing its blood analysis technology to treat chronic diseases.
 It is estimated that 70–80 per cent, or roughly 700 billion euros, of all healthcare costs in the EU are related to chronic diseases.

-“Chronic diseases are a nightmare, not only for those who suffer from them, but also for those trying to cure them,” said Alexander Stubb, vice president of EIB.
-“The EIB is committed to supporting companies like Nightingale that can realistically make a big impact and improve the health of EU citizens.”
+“Chronic diseases are a nightmare, not only for those who suffer from them, but also for those trying to cure them,” said Alexander Stubb, vice president of EIB, in a release.“The EIB is committed to supporting companies like Nightingale that can realistically make a big impact and improve the health of EU citizens.”

 Nightingale’s solution is already used in public health research, and the company is striving for full clinical integration by gathering more scientific evidence.